Tag Archives: David Leitch

 Josh Brolin also stars as Nathan Summers or Cable.
 He looks to be Deadpool’s nemesis.
 The trailers and clips below are crazy and weird, but that is how Deadpool movies play out on the screen, so enjoy them and try to figure out the storyline.
 I sure didn’t.

-Directed by David Leitch and starring Oscar winner Charlize Theron, Atomic Blonde appears to be a breakneck action-thriller that follows MI6’s most lethal assassin through a ticking time bomb of a city simmering with revolution and double-crossing hives of traitors.
-But, it is actually a hilarious movie.
+Directed by David Leitch and starring Oscar-winning Charlize Theron, Atomic Blonde appears to be a breakneck action-thriller that follows MI6’s most lethal assassin through a ticking time bomb of a city simmering with revolution and double-crossing hives of traitors.
+But it is actually a hilarious movie.
 The trailer is such a wonkier.

-These two interviews with Charlize and Sofia are well thought out.
+I saw two interviews with Charlize and Sofia.
+Both offered some insight into their lives.
 Charlize mentions Apartheid and Berlin during the Cold War.
-Sofia talks about stunt work is quite different than dancing.
+Sofia talks about how stunt work is quite different than dancing.